alicia-kee/rock-paper-scissors/README.md

 # rock-paper-scissors
 An interactive rock paper scissors game played against the computer on a web page.
+Made with The Odin Project.

 ## How It's Made
 Tech Used: JavaScript, HTML, and CSS.